A person ashing a preroll into a glass ashtray

 Short for tetrahydrocannabinolic acid, this naturally occurring compound found in raw cannabis is actually the acidic precursor to Delta-9 THC.
 That’s the real THC most people think of when associating a high with cannabis.

-Here’s where things get interesting in comparing THCA to Delta-9, though.
+Here’s where things get interesting when comparing THCA to Delta-9.
 THCA has zero psychoactive potential on its own.
 It won’t do anything.
 That all changes when you heat it, though.

 Whether you smoke it, vape it, or bake it into edibles, THCA converts to Delta-9 THC and, at that point, offers the exact same experience as traditional cannabis products.